Disease/Disorder

 Emerging and Unique Concepts

-Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a novel zoonotic viral pathogen that was detected for the first time in December 2019.24 It has been hypothesized that people with SCI are at increased risk of morbidity and mortality from COVID-19 infections.25, 26 However, others have reported that persons with SCI do not exhibit atypical clinical features or worse clinical course when compared with able-bodied individuals.27 Persons with SCI and COVID-19 infection may exhibit symptoms and present with similar clinical severity than the general able-bodied population.28
+Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a novel zoonotic viral pathogen that was detected for the first time in December 2019.31 It has been hypothesized that people with SCI are at increased risk of morbidity and mortality from COVID-19 infections.32,33 However, others have reported that persons with SCI do not exhibit atypical clinical features or worse clinical course when compared with able-bodied individuals.34 Not all individuals exhibited common symptoms such as fever and coughing.
+Those with tetraplegia did not experience poorer outcomes; in fact, they had a shorter length of stay (LOS) in the hospital, similar ventilation requirements, and no increased mortality compared to those with paraplegia.
+Conversely, older individuals had a longer LOS.
+The study emphasizes the importance of vigilant monitoring of the spinal cord injury (SCI) population to promptly identify early signs and symptoms of COVID-19 infection.35 Persons with SCI and COVID-19 infection may exhibit symptoms and present with similar clinical severity than the general able-bodied population.36

 Gaps in the Evidence-Based Knowledge